SephyrothC/Password_Manager/README.md

 For the phrase password generator, simply enter a phrase such as "The pink kitten" and the program will generate a password using this phrase.
 It will also check whether the password in question is secure enough.

-# Use the exe if you want to try :smiley: